MicrosoftDocs/visualstudio-docs/docs/test/how-to-analyze-virtual-user-activity-during-a-load-test.md

 ## To view the Virtual User Activity Chart in your load test results

 1. To view the virtual user data, you must first configure the **All Individual Details** setting for the **Timing Details Storage** property that is associated with your load test.
 Then run the load test.
-For more information, see  [How to: Configure collecting full details to enable the Virtual User Activity Chart](../test/how-to-configure-load-tests-to-collect-full-details.md).

 2. After your load test runs, the test results summary page is displayed.
 Choose the **User Detail** button on the toolbar.